 Cryptocurrency’s popularity and high returns has made it a hot topic of discussion among the investors.
 What was famous as the “fake coins” have now become a digital currency and each of these coins have a worth of over sixty thousand dollars.

 The idea of bitcoin will be 10 years old in less than a year.
 It has started to create jobs, inspire investors to start businesses, and create hundreds of crypto-tokens with different purposes.
-If you are also looking forward to mining these digital coins, click this go url.
+If you are also looking forward to mining these digital coins, click this visit this site.

 The group driving this trend is mainly millennials.
 And, while “bitcoin” and “cryptocurrency” are now everyday terms, we are only getting a glimpse of what blockchain technology is capable of.

 Fintech is rising at the same rate as the generation.
 Traditional bank structures are being replaced by digital and branchless banks, which allow lightning-fast payments.
 Millennials have recently started to adopt the concept of “digital currency.”

 As per a recent survey, 66% of millennials value bitcoins more than the share market.
 During the pandemic, digital currencies such as bitcoin are becoming popular income source due to the economic risk.
 You can read more about this here.
 In this article, we will discuss why millennials are becoming so obsessed with cryptocurrency.

 Cryptocurrency And Millennials Are A Natural Fit